Eight-Vectors/ros2-studio-vscode-plugin/README.md

 ### Node Parameter Configuration

-The extension provides a comprehensive parameter configuration panel for ROS2 nodes:
+The extension provides a comprehensive parameter configuration panel for ROS 2 nodes:

 1. **Access Parameters** - Right-click on any node in the tree view and select "Get Parameters"
 2. **Features**: